 Mr. González has been consistently recognized by his peers and in legal publications.
 He was honored in The National Law Journal’s 2009 “Winning” Special Report, which recognizes 10 of the country’s top trial lawyers.
 From 2010 – 2014, he was selected as one of the country’s top 30 trial lawyers by Legal 500 US, which described Mr. González as “[i]ncredibly impressive on his feet, great storyteller to the judge and jury, highly experienced,” and a “great leader.”
 Chambers USA recommended Mr. González as a commercial litigator from 2010 – 2014, noting that he is a “dynamic individual” and “great advocate who quickly establishes a rapport with judges and juries.”

-From 2006 – 2012, he was named by Daily Journal as one of California’s Top 100 leading lawyers, and he has been recommended as a leading lawyer by Best Lawyers in America from 2008 – 2014.
-In 2008, Mr. González was listed among the “50 Most Influential Minority Lawyers in America” by The National Law Journal, in 2003, The American Lawyer named him one of the nation’s top 45 lawyers under the age of 45, and in 1995, he was selected by The National Law Journal as one of the nation’s top 40 lawyers under the age of 40.
+From 2006 – 2012, he was named by the Daily Journal as one of California’s Top 100 leading lawyers, and he has been recommended as a leading lawyer by Best Lawyers in America from 2008 – 2015.
+In 2008, Mr. González was listed among the “50 Most Influential Minority Lawyers in America” by The National Law Journal.
+In 2003, The American Lawyer named him one of the nation’s top 45 lawyers under the age of 45, and in 1995, he was selected by The National Law Journal as one of the nation’s top 40 lawyers under the age of 40.

 Mr. González served as the 2010 President of the Bar Association of San Francisco.